JornVernee/JornVernee.github.io/_posts/2023-08-18-debugging-jit.markdown

 i.e. our object escapes through an out-of-line call to `TestJIT$Scope::close`!
 And, if we follow the same process for `JavaObject(10)`, our other allocation, we end up at the same call.
 So, both objects escape through this call.

-Before we look into the reason for this out-of-line call being here (instead of being inlined), I'll say that the process of following the log is somewhat tedious.
+I'll say that the process of following the log is somewhat tedious.
 Lucky for you readers I've recently written a script that can parse the trace and report back information about escaping objects.
-You can find it here: https://cr.openjdk.org/~jvernee/TraceEAParser.java If I invoke that script on the trace: `java .\TraceEAParser.java EA.Txt`, I get the following:
+You can find it [here](https://cr.openjdk.org/~jvernee/TraceEAParser.java).
+If I invoke that script on the trace: `java .\TraceEAParser.java EA.Txt`, I get the following:

 ```text